-- Buildings straight-line allocation over the useful life of the property as estimated by the valuer - Vehicles, plant and equipment straight line allocation over the lifetime of the asset as advised by a suitably qualified officer - Infrastructure straight-line allocation over the lifetime of the asset as advised by a suitably qualified officer component accounting is considered material to the Financial Statements.
-The Council has adopted a policy in which assets are split into component parts, as provided by the external valuers.
-The assets are split using standard percentages of the building.
-Each of the component categories have standard average lives, which are then used for the purpose of calculating the depreciation charge.
+- Buildings straight-line allocation over the useful life of the property as estimated by the valuer which can range from 10 to 60 years. - Vehicles, plant and equipment straight line allocation over the lifetime of the asset as advised by a suitably qualified officer which can range from 2 to 30 years. - Infrastructure straight-line allocation over 30 to 40 years.
+Useful lives of the various parts of the highways network are as follows: